pca2/bootcamp/javascript_2.md

 ## callbacks

-## this keyword and constructor funccions
+## this keyword and constructor functions
 and inheritance?